mnieber/gen/docs/code-generation-steps.rst

 and a data part (everything before).
 For example, the backend:service term has "service" as the tag part and "backend" as the data part.
-The parser understands constructions such as "the backend:service and frontend:service /have a welcome:endpoint, status:endpoint and about:endpoint".
-In this example, six relations would be created.
-You can use parentheses to limit the visibility of a term, e.g. "the (backend:service which /connects to :postgres) and frontend:service /have a welcome:endpoint".
+The parser understands constructions such as "the backend:service and frontend:service /have a welcome:endpoint, status:endpoint and about:endpoint that can be /called from the frontent:service".
+In this example, the /have verb is involved in six relations, and /called in three relations.
+You can use parentheses to limit the visibility of a term, e.g. "the (backend:service which /connects to :postgres) /has a welcome:endpoint".
 Note that verbs can be defined as tuples that contain different variants, such as ("has", "have"), so that it makes no difference whether you write /has or /have.